munnep/tfe_aws_active-active_agents/README.md

 - [x] rescale for active active
 - [x] Test the active active environment is able to run workspaces
 - [x] Test the active active environment is able to run workspaces with agents
+- [x] Use the RANDOM admin token string
+- [x] create admin user as part of TFE installation
+- [x] store admin token in aws_secret_manager
+- [x] create organization as part of TFE installation
+- [x] create agent pool as part of TFE installation
+- [x] create agent token as part of TFE installation
+- [x] store agent token in aws_secret_manager